 Joint Memberships and Student Chapters on Campus

-- Joint membership with your state library associations (chapters) is available for students who reside in or study in 28 participating state library associations.
+- Joint membership with your state library associations (chapters) is available for students who reside in or study in more than 40 participating state library associations.
 For one price, joint members automatically receive full membership in both their state association and ALA.

 - Many MLIS programs also have an ALA Student Chapter to help jump-start networking and professional connections on campus.